postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-version-control/reviewing-pull-requests.md

 When you're ready to add the changes from a pull request, you'll _merge_ them into the parent collection or environment.
 After the requested reviewer approves a pull request, you can merge it into the parent element.

+To merge changes from a pull request, do the following:

 1. From the approved pull request, select **Merge**.

     ![Merge a pull request](https://assets.postman.com/postman-docs/v10/pull-request-merge-fork-v10.jpg)